Trans-acting siRNA: TAS3

-In contrast to the single mRNA binding family, TAS3 requires the guide mRNA miR390 bind the transcript at two sites.
+In the canonical TAS3 pathway, the microRNA miR390 binds the precursor transcript at two sites.
+AGO7 cleaves the transcript at one of these sites, after which RDR6 and DCL4 generate phased tasiRNAs.
 The transcript is then cleaved at the 3' binding site only, by AGO7.
 As is the case for the TAS1, TAS2, and TAS3 families, RDR6 then synthesizes the dsRNA fragment which is further processed by DCL4.
+Outside of Arabidopsis, many variations on the structure of the TAS3 precursor and miR390 target sites have been observed.

 Mechanism

 Endogenous ta-siRNAs act via hetero-silencing, which means that the genes they target for cleavage and repression do not have much resemblance to the genes from which the siRNAs derive.
-This differs from other endogenous siRNAs which are cis-acting and perform auto-silencing, repressing the expression of genes that are the same as or have a lot of resemblance to the genes from which they derive.
+The designation trans-acting distinguishes tasiRNAs from small RNAs whose demonstrated targets are the same locus or closely related sequences from which they originate.
+Other siRNAs or phasiRNAs may also regulate targets in trans, but are generally called tasiRNAs only when such activity has been experimentally established.
 It was previously thought that only miRNAs exhibited hetero-silencing.
 Like other siRNAs, the ta-siRNAs are incorporated into RNA-induced silencing complexes (RISCs), where they guide the complex to cleave the target mRNAs in the middle of a single complementary site and repress translation.

 A member of the Argonaute protein family is a component of all RNA silencing effector complexes, including the RISCs that catalyze mRNA cleavage.
 Specifically in arabidopsis, it appears to be AGO7/ZIPPY that plays a role in the ta-siRNA pathway by acting during TAS3-derived ta-siRNA-mediated regulation.
 AGO7/ZIPPY does not play a role in the mechanisms for TAS1 or TAS2 ta-siRNA biogenesis. ta-siRNAs can be loaded into AGO1 complexes to guide target mRNA cleavage.

 Presence in plants

-In addition to being present in A. thaliana, evidence of ta-siRNAs has also been found in the moss Physcomitrella patens, maize, Oryza sativa (rice), and other plants.
-TAS3 trans-acting short-interfering RNA targeting auxin response factors ("tasiR-ARF") is an example of a ta-siRNA that has been shown to be present not only in arabidopsis, but in all of the previous examples.
-TasiR-ARF is responsible for regulating the signaling molecule auxin.
-It does this by targeting the mRNA that encodes several of the Auxin Response Factor (ARF) genes for degradation.
+In addition to A. thaliana, tasiRNAs have been identified in the moss Physcomitrella patens, maize, rice and many other plants.
+The miR390–TAS3 pathway is particularly ancient and conserved, with TAS3 loci and their derived tasiRNAs found across major lineages of land plants.
+TAS3-derived tasiRNAs known as tasiR-ARFs target transcripts encoding auxin response factor (ARF) proteins and thereby regulate auxin-responsive developmental pathways.